Tim Cook in Class of 2020 Commencement Podcast Series - The Mac Observer

 [Tim Cook’s Ohio State University Virtual Commencement Address]

 There is also the opportunity for Valedictorians to make an address courtesy of the podcast.
 Featured Valedictorians will be awarded $50,000 in tuition support by partner Doritos.
 T-Mobile is supporting a #TossyYourCap TikTok challenge, and State Farm is also partnering up on the project.
 The Census Bureau is a partner on Commencement Speeches for the class of 2020 too.
+The series will be available from May 15.

 Leave a Reply